vuki/MoogLadders/gallery/README.md

 * resonance: 0.9 (90%)
 * sampling frequency: 96 kHz

+All plots are created by passing an unit amplitude impulse through the filter, computing FFT of length 4096 from the filter output and plotting the absolute value (the magnitude response).
+The filter is double sampled, operating at 96 kHz sample rate.
+The target sample rate is 48 kHz.

 Expected results:
 * resonance peaks at the design cutoff frequencies
 * high resonance peaks (resonance close to 1)